How to Print From a Remote Desktop to a Local Printer

 Want to print from a remote desktop to a local printer?
 Try ezeep

 For the businesses and organizations that want their workers to be able to print like normal, WVD’s default printing option is insufficient.
 By adding ezeep to your WVD-environment, printing is made easy and secure for everyone.
-To learn more about ezeep’s solution for Windows Virtual Desktop, check out our dedicated page.
+To learn more about ezeep’s solution for Azure Virtual Desktop, check out our dedicated page.